Author: Xen Sanders

 Grey’s story felt very real, his struggle is not gone one day, his depression not cured by True Love.
 The long hard way of getting better is described, with medication and therapy as options.
 Grey also practices vodou, which plays a big part in the story as does haitian lore.
 It was fascinating to read and to see this religion presented by #ownvoices.

-I felt a bit disappointing at the big time skip scene, but I understood why it happened, since most stuff during these two months was probably kind of repetitive.
+I felt a bit disappointed at the big time skip, but I understood why it happened since most stuff during these two months was probably kind of repetitive.
 But I would have loved to see a bit more of them being together.